 QuinStreet, Inc. (the "Company") is a leader in performance marketplaces and technologies for the financial services and home services industries.
 The Company was incorporated in California in April 1999 and reincorporated in Delaware in December 2009.
-The Company specializes in customer acquisition for clients in high value, information-intensive markets or "verticals," including financial services, home services, and previously the divested education client vertical.
+The Company specializes in customer acquisition for clients in high value, information-intensive markets or "verticals," including financial services and home services.
 The corporate headquarters are located in Foster City, California, with additional offices throughout the United States and India.
 The majority of the Company's operations and revenue are in North America.